Simbalala/proxmark3_module_standalone/README.md

 If you can power your device from battery, you can run small modules from the PM3 itself, without needing a computer running the PM3 client.

+# Be warned!
+> ⚠ It should be pointed out quite early that the Proxmark3 is not for beginners.
+>
+> If you are not already fairly familiar with electronics, embedded programming, some RF design and ISO standards, this device will probably bring you more frustration than anything else!
+>
+> Users that do not understand the basic principles behind RFID may have difficulty using the device.

+# Rules of Proxmark3

+_First rule of proxmarking_   **read the datasheets**

+_Second rule of proxmarking_    **search the forum**

+_Third rule of proxmarking_       **learning is hard and takes time**

 ## Update MAKEFILE.HAL

 Add your mode to the `Makefile.hal` help and modes list (alphabetically):